tonai/Lightning-talks/JavaScript/04_Best-practices-and-modules.md

 Without a module loader (AMD, CommonJS or ECMAScript6), specify your dependencies by passing them into your module scope.

 3 benefits :
-* By doing this, you will list your module dependencies, and will be easier in the future to reuse your module with a module loader for instance.
+* By doing so, you will list your module dependencies, and will be easier in the future to reuse your module with a module loader for instance.
 * You will create a local variable that can not be deleted by other module (example of jQuery noConflict mode).
 * You can rename the dependencies inside of your module.